 - The lymphoedema team consists of a consultant nurse, one lymphoedema clinical nurse specialist and two lymphoedema specialist physiotherapists.

 - The service provides assessment, diagnosis, conservative treatment and ongoing management of cancer-related lymphoedema.
 At present we do not provide a service for children under the age of 13 who have lymphoedema.

 - The lymphoedema clinic is located on the lower ground ﬂoor of the University College Hospital Macmillan Cancer Centre.

-- The service operates from Monday to Friday for: new patient consultations, follow-up appointments, intensive treatments, and inpatient assessment and treatment.
+- The service operates from Monday to Friday for new patient consultations, follow-up appointments, intensive treatments, and inpatient assessment and management of lymphoedema.